HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ###### PDDI Configuration Items
 {:.no_toc}
-The extension  `pddi-configuration-items` allows for 4 different configurations options: `cache-for-order-sign-filtering` (only used in `order-select`), `filter-out-repeated-alerts` (only used in `order-sign`), `show-evidence-support`, and `alert-non-serious`.
+The CDS Service MUST process configuration options sent as within an extension resource with the CDS Hooks request in the field `pddi-configuration-items`.
+There are two standart configuration options:  `cache-for-order-sign-filtering` (only used in `order-select`), `filter-out-repeated-alerts` (only used in `order-sign`).
 All of these configuration options accept Boolean values and are required for the advanced implementation.
 The `cache-for-order-sign-filtering` option is used to cache the medication resource during `order-select` and is used as a reference during `order-sign` if `filter-out-repeated-alerts` is set to TRUE.
 The `filter-out-repeated-alerts` option is used to hide card results if they were shown in the `order-select` results.
- The `show-evidence-support` option is used to provide more complete information about the evidence that supports the potential drug-drug interaction in the response cards.
-The `alert-non-serious` option is used to tell the CDS service to alert for potential drug-drug interactions that are not life-threatening.
+At the present time, there are no other standard configuration options for the basic implementation of PDDI CDS.
+Balloting such options as a standard is for future work.
+While not a recommendation, some examples can be shown.
+One example would be a configuration such as `alert-non-serious` that accepts accepts a Boolean value indicating to the CDS service if it should provide alerts for PDDIs that have an indicator other than 'serious'.
+Another example would be a configuration such as `show-evidence-support`  indicating to the CDS service that it should provide more detailed evidence support for its alerts.

 #### Prefetch